HyImpulse

 HyImpulse successfully tests CFRP oxygen tank

-This Space News was published on Tue, 21.02.2023 – 07:23 CET, covering HyImpulse
+Published on Tue, 21.02.2023 – 07:23 CET in Upstream, covering HyImpulse

 The Microlauncer SL-1 from the Baden-Württemberg (Germany) company HyImpulse is special in many ways.
 For example, the 27-metre rocket is powered by paraffin.
 In addition, the liquid oxygen tank is made of carbon fibre reinforced polymer (CFRP).
 With the successful completion of a hydrostatic burst test, HyImpulse has now reached another important milestone in the development of the small launch vehicle.